 - Terrain:Mainly on footpaths.
 Some stiles.
 Take care on limestone pavement

 - The walk starts from the car park at Heron Corn Mill.
+Please note this is a private car park, and parking for the day is £2.00.
+Please do not park in groups with multiple cars without first contacting the office on 015395 64271, as Heron Corn Mill runs a year round programme of events, and needs to use the space.
 There has been a corn mill on this site since medieval times.
 Today the mill is leased by a trust and is open to the public.
 A second mill across the river was converted to papermaking in the 18th century and paper has been made here ever since.
-A donation is requested for parking at Heron Corn Mill and very occasionally when special events are held the car park may not be available.
-Please telephone 015395 64271 in advance to check.

 - Follow the lane between the wall and the hedge from the corner of the car park and turn left at the road towards the village of Beetham.
 The village church is well worth a visit.
 There has been a church on this site since Norman times and the lower part of the tower dates from the 12th century.